 - The Belize Audubon Society

-Environmental education promotes appreciation of the beauty and value of nature.
-They believe education of the people of Belize is the most vital step towards widespread conservation.
+Environmental education promotes the appreciation of the beauty and value of nature.
+They believe the education of the people of Belize is the most vital step towards widespread conservation.

 - Council-International Study Programs

 200 State Street, Boston, MA 02109

 Monkey Bay, P.O.
 Box 270, Belmopan, Belize, Central America

 Tel: USA +1-770-877-2648, BZE +501-822-8032